 Without putting forth much effort, I memorized those verses.
 They are rich and concentrated, and contained everything I needed spiritually and emotionally.
 God was faithful through his word to give me peace and helped me realize the worst thing that could happen to me was death, and if everything the Bible says is true, heaven is not a consolation prize, it is the grand prize to those in Christ.

-Colleen, Olivia, and I arrived at the hospital on Tuesday morning at 5 am.
-An hour later, our preacher, Chris Wilcutt arrived and stayed the next 12 hours.
+Colleen, my daughter Olivia, and I arrived at the hospital on Tuesday morning at 5 am.
+An hour later, our preacher Chris Wilcutt arrived and stayed the next 12 hours.
 For that I will always be grateful.

 An orderly spent an hour shaving me.
 If they would have told me, I could have done it myself in fifteen minutes at home.
 Instead, I lay shirtless on a bed with an audience while the orderly plucked me like a big chicken.
-My humbling had just begun.
+My humbling was just beginning.

 A nurse started an IV.
 I said goodbye to Olivia and Colleen, and they wheeled me to a cold room.
 I fell asleep in peace reciting Philippians 4:4-7.